 - - lbs

 The Fila Brasileiro is a rare, large dog breed also known as the Brazilian Mastiff or Brazilian Molosser.
 Its original purpose was to catch runaway slaves when slavery was legal in Brazil.
-It has also been used on ranches and plantations as a cattle dog, guard dog, tracking dog, and dangerous game catching dog as well as in military service.
-With an excellent tracking ability, intelligence, courage, and a loyal, affectionate, docile, protective temperament, it is a unique companion animal as well as a working or hunting dog.
+It has also been used on ranches and plantations as a cattle dog, guard dog, tracking dog, and dangerous game-catching dog, as well as in military service.
+With an excellent tracking ability, intelligence, and courage, and a loyal, affectionate, docile, protective temperament, it is a unique companion animal as well as a working or hunting dog.

 See all of our expert product reviews.